IdentityModel/IdentityModel.OidcClient.Old/README.md

 var safari = new SafariServices.SFSafariViewController (new NSUrl (_state.StartUrl));
 ```

-In this mode it is also your responsibility to capture the full return URL after the authentication is done.
+In this mode, it is also your responsibility to capture the full return URL after the authentication is done.
-You can pass the URL bac to `OidcClient` to do the parsing and validation.
+You can pass the URL back to `OidcClient` to do the parsing and validation.
-If successful the `LoginResult` result returned will contain the claims of the user, access token and refresh token:
+If successful, the `LoginResult` result returned will contain the claims of the user, access token and refresh token:

 ```csharp
 var result = await client.ValidateResponseAsync (url, state);